omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/markdown_files/02_react_PostList_PostCreate.md

 export default PostCreate;
 ```

-2. Try submitting a post and handle the CORS error occured after the attempt to make a request to the domain `localhost:4000` from a different domain `localhost:3000`.
+2. Try submitting a post and handle the CORS error thrown automatically by browser after the attempt to make a request to the domain `localhost:4000` from a different domain `localhost:3000`.
 We have to set CORS headers in `posts` and `comments` apps.
 For both apps, first, install `cors` dependency:

 ```shell
 npm install cors